 ere are very simple changes you can make to your images to increase the likelihood of them actually helping your SEO.

 While file names, are very easy to change, it is often something we overlook.
+And in fact, image file names do affect SEO.
+They even state in their image publishing guidelines:

-Instead of uploading your images to your site with random, non-sensical file names, try changing the file name to be something more keyword focused.
+So that means, instead of uploading your images to your site with random, non-sensical file names, try changing the file name to be something more keyword focused.

 Google actually suggests to use very focused, detailed file names such as: